-Selena Gomez And Nick Jonas Recalls Central Park Experience, Reveals Jonas Brothers’ Secret Romances
+Selena Gomez And Nick Jonas Recall Central Park Experience, Reveal Jonas Brothers’ Secret Romances

 Selena Gomez and Nick Jonas dating rumors have already left their fans’ minds – at least, until the “Wolves” singer confronted the Jonas Brother about how he “ruined” her Central Park experience with Taylor Swift and his brother, Joe.

-It is no secret that the two 25-year-old Disney alumni had been romantically linked at least once in the entirely of their career but that doesn’t mean that Nick Jonas’s reaction to a clip featuring Selena Gomez is less adorable.
+It is no secret that the two 25-year-old Disney alumni had been romantically linked at least once in the entirety of their career, but that doesn’t mean that Nick Jonas’ reaction to a clip featuring Selena Gomez is less adorable.

 In fact, MTV described it to be filled with “high levels of secondhand embarrassment” after the 25-year-old “Fetish” diva reminded the “Jealous” crooner of the time he “ruined” her first time visiting Central Park.

-According to the outlet, the former boyband member made a guest appearance in BBC Radio 1’s Breakfast Show where he played a hilarious game where he was shown several video clips while his heartrate was being monitored.
+According to the outlet, the former boy band member made a guest appearance in BBC Radio 1’s Breakfast Show where he played a hilarious game where he was shown several video clips while his heart rate was being monitored.

 During the episode, host Nick Grimshaw led most of the interview that sounded a lot like an interrogation.
-Interestingly, Selena decided to chime in with an interesting query that made Nick’s heartrate skyrocket to 90 beats per minute.
+Interestingly, Selena decided to chime in with an interesting query that made Nick’s heart rate skyrocket to 90 beats per minute.

-“Hello Nicholas, it is Selena Gomez,” the 25-year-old Wizards of Waverly Place star said before saying something that caused the Jonas brother’s heart rate increase to almost 90 bpm.
+“Hello Nicholas, it is Selena Gomez,” the 25-year-old Wizards of Waverly Place star said before saying something that caused the Jonas brother’s heart rate to increase to almost 90 bpm.

 “So I know what you’re doing and I would like to remind you of a time where we all went to Central Park together, it was definitely over 10 years ago.
 I was wondering if that brought up anything for you, I know Central Park was really beautiful, it was actually my first time.”